CybOXProject/cyboxproject.github.io/faqs/index.md

 ### How can a new Object Schema be added to CybOX?

 In order to add a new Object Schema to CybOX, one must first create a schema file.
 Next, create a type that extends the ObjectPropertiesType or another defined Object type (e.g., FileObjectType) within the schema file.
 Third, populate the child type with the information you are trying to capture about some observable, and, finally, it will work natively with CybOX.
 The simplest way to do this may to use an existing CybOX Object as a template.
-If you want to share it with the larger CybOX Community, send it to the CybOX Community Email Discussion List for review and vetting, and then it can become part of the core CybOX distribution, or it can remain a private object.
+If you want to share it with the larger CybOX Community, send it to the [Cyber Threat Intelligence (CTI) Technical Committee (TC) Public Comment List](http://www.oasis-open.org/committees/comments/form.php?wg_abbrev=cti) for review and vetting, and then it can become part of the core CybOX distribution, or it can remain a private object.

 ### What is the "condition" attribute applied to object properties?